tasooshi/horrors-log4shell/README.md

     $ javac Payload.java

+*JDK must be compatible with the vulnerable server.
+JDK 1.7.* is recommended.

 ## Step 2: Running the vulnerable application

 Listens on `8080` by default and exposes two paths: `/` and `/endpoint`: